whyliuxing/reverse-engineering-journal/README.md

 * __Windows API's Invocation Pipeline__: User Code -> Kernel32 with functions that end with A (e.g. CreateFileA) -> Kernel32 with functions that end with W (e.g. CreateFileW) -> Ntdll -> Kernel
   + There are two versions of Kernel32 API calls if the call takes in a string: One that ends in A and one that ends in W. A for ASCII and W for wide string
   + In Kernel32 one has the option to call the API with ASCII or wide string.
 But if one calls it with ASCII, Windows will internally convert it to wide string and call the wide string version of the API
+  + Windows API uses stdcall for its calling convention
 * __Device Driver__: allows third-party developers to run code in the Windows kernel.
 Located in the kernel.
 Device drivers create/destroy device objects.
 User space application interacts with the driver by sending requests to a device object

 [Go to Top](#table-of-contents)